rshipp/rshipp.github.io/_posts/2019-06-11-go-api-integration-testing.md

 Update Handler
 --------------

 The Update handler, like the Create handler, expects a form-encoded request body with star attributes.
-The code we're using to do that is a little fragile (we may have to manually update it when we add new fields to the Star struct), so let's start by refactoring it out into a function inside `main_test.go`:
+The code we're using to do that is a little fragile (we may have to manually update it when we add new fields to the Star struct), so let's start by refactoring it out into a function inside `main_test.go` so we only have to maintain it in once place:

 ```go
 func StarFormValues(star Star) *strings.Reader {